HESA student data collection notice

 Purpose 3 - Administrative uses

-In the exercise of their official authority it may be necessary for the four UK higher education funding bodies listed in Purpose 1 to use your HESA information which is passed to them for Purpose 1 to identify you and take decisions about you as an individual for the following purposes only:
+In the exercise of their official authority, it may be necessary for the UK higher education funding and regulatory bodies listed in Purposes 1 and 2 to use your HESA information which is passed to them for Purposes 1 and 2 to identify you and take decisions about you as an individual for the following purposes only:

 Fraud detection and prevention - Your HESA information may be used to audit claims to public funding and student finance, and to detect and prevent fraud.

 Previous study - As your higher education provider is in England: The Office for Students (formerly HEFCE) may share your previous education records with this provider, including HESA information submitted by other higher education providers, to determine the nature of any prior higher education study, including your current qualifications.
 This may be used to make decisions about the fees you are required to pay the support available to you or the availability of a place for you to study with City, University of London.

 For these purposes your HESA information may be held separately (in addition to being held within datasets for Purpose 1) and retained for as long as necessary for the purposes of detection or prosecution of fraud and any associated legal or audit purposes.

 Purpose 4 - HESA publications

 Part of HESA’s role is to produce and publish information about higher education in the public interest.
 This includes Official and National Statistics publications and online business intelligence and research services.

 When producing this material for publication, HESA applies its disclosure control, the HESA Standard Rounding Methodology, to ensure that no Personal Data is included and that individuals cannot be identified from published material.